JanHerca/urantiapedia/output/wikijs/article/Kaye_Cooper/Cooperating_with_the_Holy_Spirit.md

 There is one more reason I think it is important to get to know our Mother through her Holy Spirit.
 Religion passes through three phases as it matures on a planet.

 Primitive human beings made little effort to put their religious convictions into words.
 Their religion was danced out rather than thought out.
 Modern mortals have thought out many creeds and created many tests of religious faith.
 Future religionists must live out their religion, dedicate themselves to the wholehearted service of the brotherhood of humankind.
-It is high time that human beings had a religious experience so personal and so sublime that it could be realized and expressed only by “feelings that lie too deep for words.”
-[99:5.
-(1091.8)]
+It is high time that human beings had a religious experience so personal and so sublime that it could be realized and expressed only by “feelings that lie too deep for words.” [[UB 99:5.9](/en/The_Urantia_Book/99#p5_9)]

 It seems obvious that the writers of _The Urantia Book_ put most of the religionists on our planet into the second category—thinking out religion.
 I see no reason why we, as individuals, cannot move on to the third category of religion—living out our religion, dedicating ourselves to the wholehearted service of the family of mortals.